 Real-ear measurements provide a method for objectively assessing the accuracy of a hearing aid fitting.
 The reason for real-ear measurements is that individual ears are different between patients, and occasionally one ear can even differ from the other ear on the same patient!
 Those differences have a major effect on the benefit a hearing instrument provides to the wearer.
 The only way to truly account for those individual ear differences is for your audiologist to take a physical measurement of how your hearing aid is amplifying sound in the specific ear canal.
 Real-ear measurements make this possible, and that is why they are considered the “gold standard” method for achieving a proper hearing aid fit.

 Contact Us for Hearing Aid Measurements in North Phoenix Today!

 At Arizona Balance and Hearing Aids, we use the most advanced equipment on the market to measure Real-Ear Measurements (REM) on our patients who use hearing instruments.
 Real-ear testing enables measurement of the sound delivered by a specific hearing aid in the ear canal of a specific individual.
 It is the most accurate procedure for measuring actual results.
 If you are interested in having an optimal hearing experience, real-ear measurement provides the most accurate information to fit your hearing aid.
-Contact our office today to schedule your complimentary consultation and see how Real-Ear Measurements can help with your hearing loss.
+Contact our office today to schedule your consultation and see how Real-Ear Measurements can help with your hearing loss.